jposada202020/CircuitPython_uplot/docs/quick_start.rst

 There are some parameters that you can customize:
     * rangex and rangey: you can specify the ranges of your graph.
 This allows you to move your graph according to your needs.
 This parameters only accept lists
-    * radius: circles radius/radii
+    * radius: circles radius/radii.
+If a different value is given for each point, the radius should be a list of values.
+If selected pointer is not a circle, this parameter will be ignored
-    * circle_color: you can specify the color in HEX
+    * pointer_color: you can specify the color in HEX
     * nudge: this parameter allows you to move the graph slighty.
 This is useful when the data start/end in the limits of your range